annakirkpatrick/presage-ngram-tutorial/tutorial/3_model_training.md

 The `--append` option should append to the existing output file, instead of overwriting it.
 However, in my testing, `text2ngram` seems to always append to the output file and never overwrite it.
 I've left the `--append` option in the commands both for clarity and because it's possible that `text2ngram` may behave as documented in other situations.
 If you want to overwrite a db file, just delete it first.

 In addition to the options used here, `text2ngram` also has `--help` and `--version` options which just print the corresponding information to the terminal.

+If you want to test your model's performance, proceed to [Section 4: Model Testing](./4_model_testing.md).